 Even today many esteemed writing colleagues try to get the H out of the picture, using only ADD to cover the well known fact that the predominant presentation, when comparing appearance labels, is the form without hyperactivity.
 Early posts at CorePsych Blog clearly display that effort to clarify.
 But ADD is still too confusing because the underlying problem, that label problem, simply doesn’t cover the humanity, the struggle, the functional challenge that lives with prefrontal cortical working memory issues.
 The question repeatedly remains: “Am I ADD or ADHD?”

 With my focus on the prevalence of unmanageable cognitive abundance I’ve jokingly suggested that the improved label, the one that cuts out the derogatory Deficit, would be Attention Abundance Disorder, AAD, much closer to the reality of most people we see in the office, even those with hyperactivity.
-More accurate than Deficit most of the time, closer to functional reality, AAD doesn’t work consistently either, it’s still too descriptive.
+More accurate than Deficit most of the time, closer to functional reality, AAD doesn’t work consistently either, because it’s still too descriptive.

 Why does Executive Function Disorder, EFD, work so well?
 It shifts the discussion right to the trail we should be following: the implications of brain activity, the essential look at the dynamics of function.
 Function includes time.
 Function includes context.
 Function takes our discussion from what to how.